innodatalabs/innodatalabs.github.io/_posts/2017-07-20-the-newb-guide-to-google-cloud-machine-learning-engine-prequel.md

     (ml-venv) $   python --version
     Python 3.5.2

-NOTE: {user} would reflect the user name you have inputted during linux setup
+NOTE: {user} would reflect the user name you have inputted during the linux setup

 To stop using the virtual environment, it needs to be deactivated: